GaloisInc/mir-json/doc/rustc.md

   `cargo-saw-build` would run it.
 This is useful for building a single file, e.g., `saw-rustc foo.rs`.

+It is recommended that you invoke `{crux,saw}-rustc` with `--edition 2021` or later.
+Invoking them with `--edition 2015` in particular has been observed to produce undesirably large MIR JSON files (see [this issue](https://github.com/GaloisInc/mir-json/issues/94) for more details).

 ### `mir-json` utilities

 * `mir-json-callgraph`: This prints the reverse callgraph of a function, which